 Here there is not a man on the pyramid hill but what salutes me whenever he sees me, and many shake hands, though I have never given them a farthing.
 It is to the unmitigated European, who shows them that he despises everything about them, that they have a dislike; the smallest entering into their ways pleases them immensely; only sit squat, return the proper replies to the salutations, catch their tricks of manner, and imitate their voice, and they will laugh heartily and treat you as a friend.

 The sheer quantity of sand on the plateau remained the greatest obstacle to his endeavors.
 “I should like to have £100,000 to shoot all the sand and stuff off the pyramid hill into the plain below,” he wrote in a letter home.
-Lacking the resources to even contemplate the enormous labor of entirely clearing the sand from around the base of each of the pyramids, much less from the entirety of the plateau, he instead had his hired workers dig a series of regular holes in it for surveying purposes: 85 of them around the Pyramid of Khufu, 108 of them around the Pyramid of Khafre, 91 of them around the Pyramid of Menkaure.
+Lacking the resources to even contemplate the enormous labor of entirely clearing the sand and rubble from around the base of each of the pyramids, much less from the entirety of the plateau, he instead had his hired workers dig a series of regular holes in it for surveying purposes: 85 of them around the Pyramid of Khufu, 108 of them around the Pyramid of Khafre, 91 of them around the Pyramid of Menkaure.
 He descended personally into each hole to record the exact state and position of the pyramid base and the pavement on which the structure rested at that point.
 It was a dangerous process, replete with close calls: “It was always a chance of minutes or hours before the pit collapses.”

 When he returned to London in May of 1882, Petrie felt satisfied that he had carried out his project to the best of his abilities.
 Posterity would validate his confidence: his measurements remain within a whisker of the accepted standard dimensions of the pyramids today.
 The Pyramid of Khufu measures 755.7 feet (230.34 meters) on a side at the base and is 480.94 feet (146.59 meters) tall; the Pyramid of Khafre measures 705.4 feet (215 meters) at the base and is 470.8 feet (143.5 meters) tall; the Pyramid of Menkaure is 339.3 feet (103.4 meters) at the base and 213.3 feet (65 meters) tall.

-Indeed, his results were, as he would later put it, “decidedly destructive for the theories” of Smyth and other pyramidal numerologists.
+Indeed, Petrie’s results were, as he would later put it, “decidedly destructive for the theories” of Smyth and other pyramidal numerologists.
 The base of the Pyramid of Khufu proved to be a good 130 feet (40 meters) too short to have squared the circle represented by the pyramid’s height, although Petrie was still willing to accept the possibility that this may have been the builders’ intention.
 None of Smyth’s other claimed correspondences held up any better; there was certainly nothing like a pyramidal inch to be derived from any of Petrie’s measurements.
 He had now completely left the numerological camp and joined the archaeologists.
-One of the few vestiges of his old beliefs that remained was his ongoing insistence on calling the sepulchers inside the pyramids “coffers.”
+One of the few vestiges of his old beliefs that remained was his ongoing insistence on calling the sarcophagi inside the pyramids “coffers.”

 The young Petrie’s journey from Biblical fundamentalist to a thoroughgoing man of science is one of the most remarkable aspects of this remarkable man’s life.
 Yet it’s a story that’s been under-told, both by Petrie himself in his various memoirs and by those who have written about him since.
 His career’s origin in religious metaphysics has generally been treated as a slightly embarrassing detail of his youth, to be dispensed with as quickly as possible.
-In his own autobiography, for example, Petrie states only that Smyth’s ideas “strongly attracted my father, and for some years I was urged on in what seemed an enticing field of coincidence” — thus ignoring the inconvenient fact that the younger Petrie was himself enthusiastic enough about it all to write an entire book which full-throatedly endorsed Smyth’s theories.
+In his own autobiography, for example, Petrie states only that Smyth’s ideas “strongly attracted my father, and for some years I was urged on in what seemed an enticing field of coincidence” — thus ignoring the fact that the younger Petrie was himself enthusiastic enough about it all to write an entire book which full-throatedly endorsed Smyth’s theories.
 Similarly, Leonard Cottrell, the writer of a popular history of Egyptology, acknowledges only the “irrational religious beliefs” of his father, whilst insisting, contrary to the proof that was published by Petrie himself in the form of a book, that “the young Petrie had, from the very beginning, the strongest doubts concerning the validity of Smyth’s theories, though he never attacked them openly, out of deference to his father’s opinions.”
 Even Margaret S. Drower, author of the most thorough biography of Petrie to date, has oddly little to say on the subject.
-In her book, Petrie is a disciple of Smyth, then suddenly he isn’t any more, and very little is said about how he got from here to there.
+In her book, Petrie is a disciple of Smyth, then suddenly he isn’t any more, and very little is said about how he got from there to here.

 Although it’s understandable on one level why Petrie himself and his admirers wouldn’t wish to dwell on the follies of his youth, his story has much to tell us about the relationship between respectable and alternative Egyptology — a relationship which is not always as distant as either camp might prefer to believe.
 And in addition, it’s fascinating as a human story.
-As is demonstrated by the many others over the centuries who have only clung all the tighter to mystical theories about the pyramids in the face of mountains of evidence contradicting them, surprisingly few of us are able to revise our worldview when confronted with such inconvenient realities.
+As is demonstrated by the many others over the centuries who have only clung all the tighter to mystical theories about the pyramids in the face of mountains of evidence contradicting them, surprisingly few of us are able to revise our worldview when confronted with inconvenient realities.
 That Petrie started in the one camp and ended up in the other is rather more to his credit than otherwise, and hardly needs to be swept under the rug.

 As it is, however, we lack even an exact timeline of how and when his thinking changed.
 I noted earlier that doubts seemed to be creeping into his correspondence well before the time of his first visit to the Giza Plateau.
-It’s clear that it didn’t take him long after his arrival to abandon Smyth’s theories entirely, if he hadn’t already done so; he was soon mocking the wide-eyed mystics and “cranks” — his word — who stopped by to chat with him from time to time as he worked there.
-His position on the subject would only continue to harden, with his final judgment appearing in his autobiography many years later — whilst, once again, failing to note that he himself had once been numbered among the cranks.
+It’s clear that it didn’t take him long after his arrival to abandon Smyth’s theories entirely, if he hadn’t already done so before then; he was soon mocking the wide-eyed mystics and “cranks” — his word — who stopped by to chat with him from time to time as he worked there.
+His position on the subject would only continue to harden, with his final judgment appearing in his autobiography many years later — albeit whilst, once again, failing to note that he himself had once been numbered among the cranks.

 The theories as to the size of the pyramid are thus proved entirely impossible, and this is confirmed by later details of a survey made by the Egyptian Government.
 The fantastic theories, however, are still poured out, and the theorists still assert that the facts correspond to their requirements.
 It is useless to state the real truth of the matter, as it has no effect on those who are subject to this type of hallucination.
 They can but be left with the flat earth believers and other such people to whom a theory is dearer than a fact.